-- 1. Check the operator information panel on the front of the server. - If the information LED is lit, it indicates that information about a suboptimal condition in the server is available in the BMC log or in the system-error log. - If the system-error LED is lit, it indicates that an error has occurred; go to step 2.
+- 1. Check the operator information panel on the front of the server. - If the information LED is lit, it indicates that information about a suboptimal condition in the server is available in the BMC log or in the system-error log. - If the system-error LED is lit, it indicates that an error has occurred; go to step 3 on page 52.